Suv4o/personal-blog-2023/content/2024/02/25/create-a-web-server-using-nitro-sqlite-and-typeorm.md

 ## Cacheing

 Nitro provides a caching system where we can easily cache certain routes.
-For more details on how caching works and what options are available, refer to the Nitro documentation [here](https://nitro.unjs.io/guide/cache).
+For more details on how caching works and what options are available, refer to the Nitro documentation <a href="https://nitro.unjs.io/guide/cache" target="_blank" rel="noopener noreferrer">here</a>.

 For now, we will demonstrate how to modify the `get-users.get.ts` type to handle caching for 10 seconds.
 We can modify the endpoint as follows: